Quenty/NevermoreEngine/readme.md

 <!--moonwave-hide-before-this-line-->

 ## Why Nevermore?
 Code in Nevermore has powered over a billion play sessions on Roblox.
-Nevermore is used is all [Studio Koi Koi](https://studiokoikoi.com/) games, as well as many other games on Roblox.
+Nevermore is used in all [Studio Koi Koi](https://studiokoikoi.com/) games, as well as many other games on Roblox.

 ## Install using npm
 Nevermore is designed to use [npm](https://www.npmjs.com/) to manage packages.
 You can install a package like this.